MicrosoftDocs/visualstudio-docs/docs/test/enable-coded-ui-testing-of-your-controls.md

 1. Build your binaries and copy them to **%ProgramFiles%\Common\Microsoft Shared\VSTT\10.0\UITestExtensionPackages**.

 > [!NOTE]
 > This extension package is applied to any control that is of type "Text".
-If you're testing multiple controls of the same type, you need to test them separately and manage which extension packages are deployed when you record the tests.
+If you're testing multiple controls of the same type, test them separately so you can manage which extension packages are deployed when you record the tests.

 ## Support code generation by implementing a class to access custom properties